aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-cad-techniques/_index.md

 ---
-title: How to Create PDF with Aspose.CAD – Advanced CAD Techniques
+title: Generate PDF from CAD Files – Advanced CAD Techniques
 linktitle: Advanced CAD Techniques
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to create PDF from CAD files, convert CFF to PDF, set timeouts on save operations, edit hyperlinks, and use free viewpoint in Aspose.CAD for .NET.